Langerhans cell histiocytosis (CNS manifestations)

 - neurogenic (central) diabetes insipidus 2,3

-- neurodegeneration characterised by psychomotor deterioration and ataxia 2,3
+- neurodegeneration characterized by psychomotor deterioration and ataxia 2,3

 - obstructive hydrocephalus 2,3